Southern Japan

 Kyushu – Where the Earth Breathes

-In the next few days, we will enjoy the island of Kyushu and its inspiring nature.
+In the next few days, we will enjoy Kyushu Island and its inspiring nature.

 Lake Kinrin.
-A stroll through Yufuin Floral Village, with settings as if taken straight out of a Ghibli film and many souvenir shops.
+Stroll through Yufuin Floral Village, with decorations that seem straight out of a 'Ghibli' film and many souvenir shops.
+Overnight stay at Suginoi Hotel Beppu 4*.

 Day 9